nickjourjine/cheap-ultrasonic-speaker/README.md

 # A cheap ultrasonic speaker

 This repository contains a parts list and a protocol for assembling an ultrasonic speaker for ~$200.
-It is a modified version of the design presented here by Ralph Peterson and colleagues:
+It is based on the design presented here by Ralph Peterson and colleagues:

 Peterson, R., Tanelus, A., Ick, C., Mimica, B., Muttath Joseph, N.F., Ivan, V., Choudhri, A., Falkner, A., Murthy, M., Schneider, D. and Sanes, D., 2024.
 Vocal Call Locator Benchmark (VCL) for localizing rodent vocalizations from multi-channel audio.
 Advances in Neural Information Processing Systems, 37, pp.106370-106382.

-**Motivation**:
+**Motivation and Audience**:

 Bioacoustics researchers studying rodents and bats need speakers for ultrasonic sound playback.
-There are very few options that are not extremely expensive, typically >$1,000 and sometimes even [>$5,000](https://avisoft.com/price-list-ordering-information/).
+There are very few options that are not extremely expensive (typically >$1,000 and sometimes even [>$5,000](https://avisoft.com/price-list-ordering-information/)).
 This protocol is intended for those who need a relatively cheap option for ultrasound playback, and who do not have extensive experience with electronics or sound systems.

 **Warnings and disclaimers**:

 1. Verifying that you have a working playback system will require an ultrasonic microphone.
 Hopefully, if you are recording your own calls for playback, you have access to one already.
 If not, you might consider a bat detector like [this one](https://batmanagement.com/collections/bat-detector-buyers-guide-active-detectors/products/pettersson-u256-microphone), which is on the less expensive end.
 You can find several other high-end ultrasonic microphones from a company called [Avisoft](https://avisoft.com/).

-2. This protocol uses a speaker with a published upper frequency limit of 40 kHz, which is below the frequency of many ultrasonic calls made by rodents and bats.
-However, in my experience it is capable of producing ultrasonic mouse calls in the 60-70 kHz range with no visible distortion.
-Please consider whether this caveat will be critical for your experiment, and verify that the system is capable of producing your calls at the quality you need before you use it.
+2. This protocol uses a speaker that has not been officially tested by its manufacturer at frequencies above 40 kHz.
+This is below the frequency of many ultrasonic calls made by rodents and bats.
+However, in my experience it is capable of producing ultrasonic mouse calls in the 60-70 kHz range with no visible distortion, and was used [here](https://www.biorxiv.org/content/10.1101/2024.09.20.613758v1) to produce 60 KHz ultrasonic Gerbil vocalizations. **Please consider whether this caveat will be critical for your experiment, and verify that the system is capable of producing your calls at the quality you need before you use it**.

 3. This speaker system will require a wired power source.
 For use in the field, you might consider a [portable power station](https://www.amazon.com/Portable-Solar-Panel-Power-Station-Generator-Charger/dp/B08G1KB88B/)